Handforth Hall

 Handforth Hall is a former manor house in Handforth, Cheshire, England.
-It is dated 1562, and was built for Sir Urian Brereton.
+It is dated 1562, and was built by Sir Urian Brereton.
 Alterations have been made to it in the 17th century, and subsequently.
 The hall is a timber-framed building and currently consists of a single range, with two storeys and five bays.
 Originally it was either E-shaped or quadrilateral in plan.
 The hall is recorded in the National Heritage List for England as a designated Grade II* listed building.
 It was at one time the home of Sir William Brereton, a Parliamentary commander in the English Civil War.

 Under a coved gable by the porch entrance there is an ornately carved inscription on the lintel, reading: